-Due to the dearth of specific surveys for the occurrence of animal species (in contrast to plants) and the lack of on-site staffing, little is recorded for actual occurrences of animals at the Alligator Flag Preserve.
 Occurrences of fauna at the preserve are based on direct visual and aural observations by staff during site visits or evidence of activity such as spoor, scat, or burrows, and from the site information available in documents such as the site's initial criteria screening report, the property's interim management plan and anecdotal information from persons with knowledge of the site.
+In 2015-16, wildlife cameras were placed on the preserve.
+Several additional species were observed as a result.
 Table 5 provides a comprehensive list of animals, both native and non-native, recorded on the Alligator Flag Preserve thus far.